bosslee/This-is-Bosslee/posts/hello-world.md

 ## Leaving WordPress
 This site was hosted on WordPress and I was paying S$60 annually for the site.
 It was all fun and good with the ability to change themes and having a full pledge CMS.

 However, as I get older.
 I start to appreciate simplicity.
-There was no need to change theme regularly.
-My writings were also mostly in text thus no use for a full pledge CMS.
+There is an article that I read and I love the ending paragraph.

+> At its heart, web design should be about words.
+Words don't come after the design is done.
+Words are the beginning, the core, the focus. via [This is a web page.](https://justinjackson.ca/words.html)

+Since I write in plain text so there is no need for a complex CMS.
+Furthermore keeping the site plain allows you (the reader) to focus my the words.
+If my writings bring value, you will stay.

 ## Hello 11ty